WordPress/data-liberation/guides/wordpress-to-wordpress.md

 By default the tool will export *all* content from your site - including posts, pages, comments, custom fields, terms, navigation menus, and custom posts.

-**It is important to note that it is necesarry to select this option in order for media attached to your content to be imported in the next step.**
+**It is important to note that it is necessary to select this option in order for media attached to your content to be imported in the next step.**

 Selecting one of the other options will export *only* that content from the site.
 It will also introduce further options to filter *which* items of content to include.
 [You can find out more about these filtering options in the WordPress Support Documentation](https://wordpress.org/documentation/article/tools-export-screen/#filters-and-other-options).